Sunday, July 06, 2025

 🌿 GRATITUDE is the next prompt.
 We were to reflect on the way God has shown His faithfulness to you over the past week and list five things we are thankful for.
 [If you are following along with us, be sure to make your own list of five things!].
 Here is my list:

 🌿 SPIRITUAL GROWTH is the next prompt, and this week there's an emphasis on FASTING.
-We were to consider fasting from something this week in order to focus on our need for God.
-What could we fast from?
-What would be the duration of our fast?
+We were to make a plan concerning what we would fast from, and what would be the duration and frequency of our fast.
+We were also to consider how we might replace our fasted item with the pursuit of God and His Word.
 [And again, if you are following along, please think about this for yourself.]

 🌿 Lastly is a GOSPEL-CENTERED AFFIRMATION